dmatelokoh/chinook-analytics-portfolio/README.md

 ## AI Collaboration

-I used AI (Claude) as a collaborative tool throughout this project.
-CS1 shows the full cycle: structured prompt, raw AI output, my critical evaluation, iterative refinement, and the final business insight.
-In CS2 and CS3, the focus is on where I overruled the AI and why (tier thresholds, misleading benchmarks, silently excluded data).
-The Python case study adds chart selection, audience reframing, and business context that the AI didn't include on its own.
+I used AI as a deliberate part of my workflow throughout this project.
+It handled the technical execution (SQL, Python, formatting), which gave me more time to focus on the analysis, the business framing, and the judgment calls that make the output useful.
+The full process is documented, including structured prompts, critical evaluation, iterative refinement, and every place I overruled the AI and why.

 Detailed log: [`04-AI-collaboration/ai_collaboration_log.md`](04-AI-collaboration/ai_collaboration_log.md)